 The video below gives you an impression of the fascinating research by cell biologist and cancer researcher Celia Berkers.
 As a CPS graduate you can also end up in these research areas after following a suitable master.

-At the start of your study you’ll be assigned a personal tutor to guide you throughout the programme, helping you to make choices for your studies.
-For possible personal matters, you can also visit your tutor or the study advisor.
+At the start of your study, you’ll be assigned a personal tutor as your first point of contact in the university for questions or consultation.
+For personal matters, you can also visit your tutor or the study advisor.

 Binding study advice